Continuants and some decompositions into squares: Proper representations in Euclidean rings

-In this section we deal with the problem of going from a representation $x^2+y^2$ of an element $m$ to a multiple $z^2+1$ of $m$ and back.
+In this subsection we deal with the problem of going from a representation $x^2+y^2$ of an associate of an element $m$ to a multiple $z^2+1$ of $m$.
 We begin with a very general remark valid in every commutative ring.

 \begin{corollary} In a commutative ring $R$, if $Rx+Ry=R$ then there exists some $z\in R$ such that $x ^2+y^2$ divides $z^2+1$.